eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 }
 ```

 The API is designed in a way that allows to describe the formatting in a declarative way by calling methods on the [IHiddenRegionFormatter]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/formatting2/IHiddenRegionFormatter.java) which is made available inside invocations of `prepend`, `surround` or `append` to specify the formatting rules.
-This can be done in arbitrary order - the infrastructure will reorder all the configurations to execute them from top to bottom of the document.
-If the configuration based approach is not sufficient for a particular use case, the [document]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/formatting2/IFormattableDocument.java) accepts also imperative logic that is associated with a given range.
+This can be done in arbitrary order &ndash; the infrastructure will reorder all the configurations to execute them from top to bottom of the document.
+If the configuration-based approach is not sufficient for a particular use case, the [document]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/formatting2/IFormattableDocument.java) also accepts imperative logic that is associated with a given range.
 The [ITextReplacer]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/formatting2/ITextReplacer.java) that can be added directly to the document allows to perform all kinds of modifications to the text in the region that it is associated with.

-More detailed information about the API is available as JavaDoc on the `org.eclipse.xtext.formatting2` package.
+More detailed information about the API is available as [JavaDoc on the org.eclipse.xtext.formatting2 package]({{site.javadoc.xtext}}/org/eclipse/xtext/formatting2/package-summary.html).

 ### Before Xtext 2.8 {#formatting-old}